saint-oracle/website/act/on/privacy-policy.md

       <h3 class="md-typescale-title-medium">2.3.
 Locally-First Storage</h3>
       <p class="md-typescale-body-large">
         All data you create is stored locally on your device.
 You retain full control over your data; this data is accessible to anyone that has access to the act/on app on your device.
 When act/on is accessed via a web browser, your Content is <em>not</em> saved locally.
-No data, including anything entered in the app, usage, or analytics, is sent to our servers unless you decide to connect an account with an active paid subscription to enable sync, though app store providers may still share usage crash reports and other similar reports with us.
+When you first sign in, your email address and basic settings are synced to our servers.
+However, any other content entered into the app (such as Lists, Sections, and Items) is not sent to our servers unless you have an active paid subscription to enable sync.
+App store providers may still share usage crash reports and other similar reports with us.
       </p>

       <h3 class="md-typescale-title-medium">2.4.
 Optional Cloud Sync (Paid Feature)</h3>
       <p class="md-typescale-body-large">
-        When signing in with your account and an active paid subscription, your data is synced to a secured cloud service to enable multi-device access and backups.
-Synced data includes the same types collected locally (account and content data).
-Note: Cloud sync functionality requires a paid subscription to act/on.
+        When you sign in, your email address and basic user settings are synced to our servers.
+With an active paid subscription, your content data is also synced to a secured cloud service to enable multi-device access and backups.
+This synced content data includes Lists, Sections, and Items you create within the App, and any associated settings, notes, and metadata.
+Note: Content sync functionality requires a paid subscription to act/on.
       </p>

       <h2 class="md-typescale-title-large">3.
 How We Use Your Information</h2>